ZeyuT/CarND-Traffic-Sign-Classifier-Project/README.md

 This is my solution to the Traffic Sign Classifier Project of the Udacity Self-Driving Car Engineer Nanodegree Program.
 In this project, the goal is to use deep neural networks and convolutional neural networks to train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

+[Here](./writeup.pdf) is a detailed writeup report.

 The Project
 ---
-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture